semgrep/semgrep-docs/docs/semgrep-app/sso.md

 ## OAuth2/OIDC

-OAuth2/OIDC can be configured via our Dashboard.
+OAuth2/OIDC can be configured via the Semgrep App Dashboard.
 Please visit the <b>Configure SSO</b> tab under Settings to edit the SSO configuration.

 We will provide you with a `providerId` and `Redirect URI`.